QiWang19/582-pro3/README.md

 Figure 6: ![](img/bootstrap.png)

 From this box plot, we can get the ranking of charts.
 The x axis, from best performance to worst performance, has bar chart, scatter plot and pie chart.
-The  value of y axis of red lines in each box indicates lower and upper bounds of 0.95 confidence intervals of the log error.
+The body of the box goes from the first quartile (Q1) to the third quartile (Q3).
+The value of y axis of red lines in each box indicates lower and upper bounds of Bootstrapped 0.95 confidence intervals of the log error.
 The red dot stands for the value of mean.
-And the bold line stands for the median of log error.
+And the bold black line in the box stands for the median of log error.

 ## Technical Achievements
 Learnt how to use D3 to draw different kinds of chart with randomly generated data set, and add random mark for each chart.
-Learnt how to use R to generate box plot to show the Bootstrapped 95\% confidence intervals.
+Learnt how to use R to generate box plot to show the Bootstrapped 95% confidence intervals.
 Learnt the concept of Latin Square.

 ## Design Achievements